AdobeDocs/workfront-learn.en/help/workfront-dam/system-setup/system-setup-groups-and-users.md

 exl-id: 4ebf675c-b72d-447e-b131-a89acb449e15
 doc-type: video
 ---
-# System setup: groups and users
+# Set up groups and users

 In this video, you will learn how to: